Skin, Hair, and Nails

 - Candidal dermatitis.
 A warm, moist environment, such as that found in the folds of the skin in the diaper area of infants, is perfect for growth of the yeast Candida.
 Yeast infections of the skin in older children, teens, and adults are less common.

-- Tinea pedis (athlete's foot).
+- Athlete's foot.
 This infection of the feet is caused by the same types of fungi that cause ringworm.
 Athlete's foot is commonly found in adolescents and is more likely to occur during warm weather.

 Other Skin Problems